Back to top: Overview

 Part Two.
 System design

 The UGR system rests on a cluster of websites that share the same format.
-This section of the UGR website aims to serve as an introduction to the use of these websites, a guide for the perplexed, so to speak.
-While the format is meant to be intuitive, its novelty is such that an introduction to "website reading" becomes
+This section of the UGR website serves as an introduction to the use of these websites, a guide for the perplexed, so to speak.
+While the format is meant to be intuitive, its novelty is such that an introduction to “website reading” becomes

 a requirement.
 It is in fact also meant to serve as an introdcution to “website writing” for those who are involved in that task.